BPuttfarcken/Twarly_tc_23s/README.md

 The database was set up using Firebase.
 Cloud Firestore is a flexible, scalable database for mobile, web, and server development from Firebase and Google Cloud.

-Currently the app takes information primarly from three different databases
+Currently the app takes information primarily from three different databases

 ### User information

-The database "TicketListe" contains all the account specifc data as pictured below.
+The database "TicketListe" contains all the account specific data as pictured below.
 ![TicketListe](https://github.com/BPuttfarcken/Twarly_tc_23s/assets/138579475/8db5ef6a-df6c-4e93-bb54-46a687043e45)

 Example of an entry in the firebase database
 ![UserDatenbank](https://github.com/BPuttfarcken/Twarly_tc_23s/assets/138579475/944eea08-ae80-487a-9475-ff70fb9c3fdd)

-The user ID (uid) is generated during the account set up and can not be changed and is therefore an unique identifier for the specific account.
-Most of the other entrys can be changed by the user in the settings of the app.
+The user ID (uid) is generated during the account set up and cannot be changed and is therefore a unique identifier for the specific account.
+Most of the other entries can be changed by the user in the settings of the app.

 ### Tickets

 The database "TicketDatenbank" contains the information of the sold event tickets.
-This database has to be set up by the organizer of the event or fair.
+This database must be set up by the organizer of the event or fair.
 ![TicketDatenbank](https://github.com/BPuttfarcken/Twarly_tc_23s/assets/138579475/aa0b0b92-13cd-4f2e-a4a2-fc87e129b26c)

 The event organizer can sell the tickets online and send the "TicketNO" to the customer.
 The customer can enter the "TicketNO" in the account settings of the app.
 If the "TicketNO" matches the "TicketCode" of one entry in the "TicketDatenbank" the ticket and all of the other ticket information will be displayed in the app.